Lafcadio: The Lion Who Shot Back: Plot

-Eventually, Lafcadio gets tired of his life.
+However, Lafcadio gets tired of his life.
 Finchfinger comes up with the idea of taking Lafcadio on a trip to Africa.
 So Lafcadio, along with Finchfinger and some other hunters, goes back to Africa and begins hunting lions.
 A very old lion realizes that Lafcadio is not a human being but a lion and comes up to talk to him.
 Lafcadio then remembers that he was a lion, and that in fact he still is a lion.
 All the lions want him to come back and be a lion with them, but the hunters also want Lafcadio to stay a hunter.
 Lafcadio cannot make up his mind and says that he does not want to do either and that he does not think that he belongs anywhere.
 He puts down his gun and walks away, not knowing where he's going and not knowing what's happening to him.
 Lafcadio has not been heard from since.